pbs-data-solutions/prelude-parser/CONTRIBUTING.md

 ## Working on the code

+In order to work on this project you will need to have [Rust](https://www.rust-lang.org/) and [just](https://github.com/casey/just) in addition to Python.

 ### Fork the project

 In order to work on the project you will need your own fork.
 To do this click the "Fork" button on